KamenP38/CS579-Term-Project/README.md

 cs579Dataset.R is the main file that we used for gathering the aggreed-upon data. homeowner_data_added is one of the last R files we created because we thought that adding homeownership as a feature could be important, as we were inspired by one of our Final exam questions. merge-mine-matthew.R is an important file that merged intermediate results related to demographics and congressional representative elections.

+A separate folder containing an rmd file was added as it includes our work on spatial analysis.

 ## Description of content of folders "congressional_data", "precinct_data", and "pres_results"